 We have made provision for a School Support Base.
 Our SENCO and Student Well-being Lead are based here.
-This is staffed by teachers, a wide variety of support assistants, and an Attendance Officer, Mrs Stanley.
+This is staffed by teachers, a wide variety of support assistants.
 A 'multi-purpose' base, it provides appropriate support for a wide variety of student needs and also is a consultation point for parents.